My Every Day Carry, Part III: Fountain Pens are Awesome!

 The problem was significant enough that test-taking was stress-inducing — not because of test anxiety, but because of the physical discomfort of holding and using a pen or pencil for an hour at a time.
 A professor at university even commented that he saw me wincing and massaging my hand.

 I'm not exactly sure what the problem was — possibly some kind of fine motor control issue coupled with having fairly long fingers (disadvantageous leverage).
 The amount of force required to hold a thin ballpoint in my hand (pens with built-in comfort grips and/or larger-diameter barrels weren't as common thirty years ago) and apply steady pressure to the page was enough to fatigue my hand very quickly.
+Ballpoint pens tend to require a considerable amount of pressure, due to the viscosity of the ink.

 Fortunately, I grew up just before the Information Age, and it wasn't very long that having some kind of typing device with me at all times was pretty feasible.
 And before that, secondary school was easy enough that not being able to take meticulous class notes (or hardly any, really) wasn't a big issue.

 All that changed one random day in 2015 when I was watching an ASMR video while trying to fall sleep.
-This guy was (very slowly) demoing a Platinum Plaisir fountain pen, and for some reason, it appealed to me, and I ordered one.
+This guy was (very slowly) demoing a Platinum Plaisir fountain pen, and for some reason, it appealed to me, so I ordered one.
 Now I did have a fountain pen growing up, but I didn't really understand what the point of it was, so I never used it much.

 When I got the pen in the mail, I found that I suddenly enjoyed the process of putting ink to paper so much that I just sat down and copied several pages of Kierkegaard's Either/Or to paper.
 For someone who hates writing on paper, that is amazing.